wp-media/backwpup/readme.txt

 * Changed: Maximum backup archive size is now 2GB (some filesystems do not support larger files, split the job if you need more)
 * Changed: WordPress Export will now done by a own class
 * Changed: Dropbox now uses oAuth 2 Protocol
+* Changed: Dropbox change to TLS Protocol
 * Changed: Logs have now a br tag on line end for better reading in emails
-* Improved: Dropbox chipper list only on OpenSSL cUrl backend
+* Improved: Dropbox chipper list not on NSS cUrl backend
 * Improved: Increased performance on Zip File generation massively
 * Improved: Backup archives now deleted to if the archive format changed
 * Improved: Archive tarring and its compression
 * Improved: Loading of Swift Mailer
-* Added: GreenQloud to S3 Services
+* Added: GreenQloud to S3 services
+* Added: Amazon Germany region to S3 and Glacier services
+* Removed: Hosteurope from S3 services (terminated to end of 2014)
 * Updated: SwiftMailer to Version 5.2.0
-* Updated: AWS SDK to Version 2.6.1 (PHP 5.3.3+)
+* Updated: AWS SDK to Version 2.7.3 (PHP 5.3.3+)
 * Updated: RSC SDK to Version 1.9.2
 * Updated: MSAZURE SDK to Version 0.4.0
 * Updated: PEAR packeges for MSAZURE
 * PRO: Added: Option to use database backup with mysqli/mysqldump (not longer automatic)
 * PRO: Added: Option in GDrive destination to delete files permanently
-* PRO: Updated: Google SDK to 1.0.x
+* PRO: Updated: Google SDK to 1.1.1

 = Version 3.1.2 =
 * Added: .donotbackup file.
 Folders and sub folders containing this file in will not be included in backups.